My work involves modelling infectious disease transmission dynamics.

 I develop statistical machine learning methods to solve scientific questions with impact in real life.

-I primarily work at intersection of public health, machine learning and Bayeasian modelling.
+I primarily work at intersection of public health, machine learning and Bayesian modelling.

-I focus on mathematical, statistical and computer science tools to answer questions about human health.
+I focus on mathematical, statistical and computer science tools to answer questions in human health and biology.

 I develop bespoke statistical methods for public good.
 My group and I are particularly interested in novel Bayesian methods that harness information in viral deep sequence data, mobile phone mobility data, and time-resolved patient data to characterise the spread of infectious diseases, and to guide public health interventions.